andytaylor/HornetQ-AS7-examples/domain-replication/README.md

 will deploy and start a live and backup server configured to replicate, we will the use the JBoss CLI to kill the live server and observe the backup server take over, we will then restart the live server and observe fail back occurring.

-_NOTE: In this example the live and backup server are on the same machine but in reality you would deploy each server in a different slave host
+_NOTE_: In this example the live and backup server are on the same machine but in reality you would deploy each server in a different slave host

 Download and start the AS7 domain server